Three Decades in the Courtroom

 Private party: In most but not in all cases, private property owners are liable for the accidents taking place on sidewalks that face their property.

 Utility companies: If a utility company (power, telephone, gas, cable, water, etc.) negligently performed sidewalk construction, repairs or demolition, which resulted in an accident, they utility company may be held liable for damages.

 Free Consultation · No Attorneys' Fees if You Don't Recover Money Damages

-If you were injured on a sidewalk in a community in the Central Hudson Valley or the New York City Metro region, contact The Maurer Law Firm, PLLC, in Fishkill, right away.
+If you were injured on a sidewalk in a community in the New York City Metro region, contact The Maurer Law Firm, PLLC, right away.
 I am an experienced personal injury trial attorney with more than three decades of experience representing clients injured in premises liability accidents.
 I know the medical and legal issues that impact a case and I have won more than 1,000 personal injury settlements and jury verdicts in my career.

 What to Do After Suffering a Sidewalk Slip-and-Fall Injury

 If you are injured while using a sidewalk on a residential, public or business property, you can count on the property owner's insurance company to do everything possible to deny liability.
 There are things you can do to prevent your premises liability claim from becoming your word against the insurance company's.

 - If you know you are injured, don't just brush yourself off and walk away.